New guidelines issued for Mass. grocery stores as Market Basket employee tests positive for coronavirus

 The order will remain in effect until Baker terminates the state of emergency.

-There are now 1,838 confirmed coronavirus cases in Massachusetts, up from 1,159 cases on Tuesday, health officials announced Wednesday.
-Fifteen deaths have been reported.
+There are now 2,417 confirmed coronavirus cases in Massachusetts, up from 1,838 cases on Tuesday, health officials announced Wednesday.
+Twenty-five deaths have been reported.

 (Copyright (c) 2019 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)